CZachero/StorrorParkourPro-template/README.md

 Big shoutout to tarmo888 from whom I forked this repository. tarmo888 created the template for UE 5.5: https://github.com/tarmo888/StorrorParkourPro-template

+Another big shoutout to TheMightMage for his Mod Menu and his general work/help in the SPP modding community.

 # Prerequisites

 Before starting work on a custom map, you will need Unreal Engine installed.
 Currently, the game uses 5.6, and that is what this guide will be using.
 In the future, if the game is updated to 5.7 or later versions, this guide will hopefully be updated as well.